 10831425 Canada Ltd. d/b/a/ Greenhouse Juice Company ("Greenhouse Juice") is an organic, plant-based food and beverage company.
 Founded in January 2014, Greenhouse Juice has expanded from a single retail store in Toronto to an omnichannel business with a number of company-owned stores, an e-commerce delivery service, and a growing network of grocery and foodservice partners with hundreds of retail locations across Canada, including both specialty boutiques and national/international chains like Whole Foods and Sobeys.
-Greenhouse Juice manufactures its beverages in a purpose-built, SQF-, HACCP- and organic-certified production facility in Mississauga, Ontario.
+Greenhouse Juice, which was certified as a "B Corporation" in November 2020, manufactures its beverages in a purpose-built, SQF-, HACCP- and organic-certified production facility in Mississauga, Ontario.